What is the Lifecycle of a Ransomware Attack?

 Before delving into the lifecycle of a ransomware attack, it’s critical to understand what ransomware itself entails.
 Simply put, ransomware is a type of malicious software, or malware, designed to deny access to a computer system or data until a ransom is paid.
 This sophisticated form of cyberattack has rapidly become a favored tool of threat actors, owing to its potential for causing widespread disruption and securing lucrative payoffs.
 Increasingly, ransomware groups aren’t just deploying ransomware.
 Instead they are engaging in double and triple extortion attacks, where encryption is paired with data theft, employee targeting, and other methods to gain leverage over the victim.

 Ransomware as a service (RaaS) has added another layer to ransomware: threat actors don’t need to code their own ransomware, and can buy it from another threat actor.
 This means that any cybercriminal who wants to launch an attack can do so without having as much technical experience as was required before.
+The rapid evolution of ransomware adds to the increasing risks of ransomware.

 Why Ransomware is so Dangerous